godfrey0/resume-1/README.md

 - - Read Economic under Professor Clifford Walsh (a noble prize nominee)
 - - - (ranked #1 in South Australia and #2 in Australia) Australian Financial Review BOSS 2020
 -
-- FinTech Senior Developer, CRYSTAL Centre 2021
+- NUS FinTech Senior Developer,  2021
 - - Individual Project
 - - QuantConnect and SubmittingAlpha with Professor Anand Bhojan as Instructor and Mentor by PhD candidate Dixtant Mittal
 - - - National University of Singapore, School of Computing
-- - - CRYSTAL Centre (Cryptocurrency, Strategy, Techniques & Algorithims)
 -
 - B.Min., (Minor: Christian Eduction) TCA 1996
 - - Theological Centre for Asia 1996